18F/handbook/_pages/policies/responding-to-public-disclosure-vulnerabilities.md

 ## Triage the vulnerability

-In PagerDuty, someone is on call to be the **first responder**.
-This role rotates weekly.
+In order to respond quickly to reports submitted by the public, the Infrastructure team has designated a small group of folks who will monitor incoming reports and initiate response accordingly.
+This role has been designated **first responder** and will be assigned in [#vuln-disclosure](https://gsa-tts.slack.com/messages/vuln-disclosure/) with an @ (mention).
+Barring schedule conflicts, the role will rotate weekly.

-The **first responder** checks for reports upon notification via (TBD: Gmail push, Slack, PagerDuty text, etc).
+The **first responder** monitors reports received from the public via emails to [`tts-vulnerability-reports@gsa.gov`](mailto:tts-vulnerability-reports@gsa.gov) or [through this reporting form](https://docs.google.com/forms/d/e/1FAIpQLSdhr6REOq8QRZ3C2cRWVHWbjcGgdNL8_nVSGY1cBSl1-tfkWA/viewform).
 The report is reviewed and the responder categorizes risk according to the potential impact on system **_confidentiality_**, **_integrity_**, or **_availability_**.
 The first responder will then provide a _brief_ overview of the issue in [#vuln-disclosure](https://gsa-tts.slack.com/messages/vuln-disclosure/) and @ (mention) all appropriate personnel.
 At this point, potential impact must be determined quickly to ensure appropriate steps are taken to remediate the reported issue.

 Each metric above receives a single score on potential impact from the following list: